2017 Special Exhibitions

 The Special Exhibitions program features select regional, national, and international non-profit institutions, museums, and organizations to be included on the main floor of the exposition.
 EXPO CHICAGO’s Special Exhibitions offer unique, high-quality installations, joining 135 leading galleries from around the world featured throughout Navy Pier’s iconic Festival Hall.
 Complementing the surrounding elements of the fair, this program illustrates and preserves the important relationship between contemporary and modern art and non-profit organizations.

 Aperture, a not-for-profit foundation, connects the photo community and its audiences with the most inspiring work, the sharpest ideas, and with each other—in print, in person, and online.
-Aperture presents a special series of limited-edition prints and portfolios of work featured in the latest issues of Aperture magazine, all relating to the themes of “American Destiny,” “Platform Africa,” and “Elements of Style.”
-Artists include Gregory Halpern, Carolyn Drake, Eric Gyamfi, Malala Andrialavidrazana, and Musa N. Nxumalo.
-New limited editions related to recently released Aperture titles are also on view, including prints by John Chiara, Zanele Muholi, and Stephen Shore.
-The newest publications from Aperture, including artist-signed copies, is available.
+Aperture presented a special series of limited-edition prints and portfolios of work featured in the latest issues of Aperture magazine, all relating to the themes of “American Destiny,” “Platform Africa,” and “Elements of Style.”
+Artists included Gregory Halpern, Carolyn Drake, Eric Gyamfi, Malala Andrialavidrazana, and Musa N. Nxumalo.
+New limited editions related to recently released Aperture titles were also on view, including prints by John Chiara, Zanele Muholi, and Stephen Shore.

-The Conservation Center is once again proud to be the official art conservation and custom-framing provider for EXPO CHICAGO.
-In addition to maintaining their sponsorship of the annual fair, The Center’s Special Exhibitions booth showcases completed projects of various art conservation disciplines—ranging from paintings to antique furniture, works on paper and more.
-Acting as an educational resource for EXPO CHICAGO guests, viewers can learn about approaches to preserving the integrity of artworks—from method and application, to science and techniques.
+The Conservation Center once again was proudly the official art conservation and custom-framing provider for EXPO CHICAGO.
+In addition to maintaining their sponsorship of the annual fair, The Center’s Special Exhibitions booth showcased completed projects of various art conservation disciplines—ranging from paintings to antique furniture, works on paper and more.
+Acting as an educational resource for EXPO CHICAGO guests, viewers learned about approaches to preserving the integrity of artworks—from method and application, to science and techniques.

 Human Rights Watch defends the rights of people worldwide.
-Returning to EXPO CHICAGO, HRW hosts The Tea Project by Aaron Hughes and Amber Ginsburg, an interactive installation and performance that reflects human rights violations from the “global war on terror.”
+Returning to EXPO CHICAGO, HRW hosted the Tea Project by Aaron Hughes and Amber Ginsburg, an interactive installation and performance that reflects human rights violations from the “global war on terror.”
 During the last fifteen years, the United States imprisoned at least 780 Muslim men, nearly all without charge, at Guantanamo Bay in violation of international law.
 The Tea Project translates the numbers in a compelling manner: an archive of 780 porcelain cast Styrofoam teacups, one for each man detained at Guantanamo.
-The archive is inspired by Styrofoam cups used at Guantanamo, decorated with flowers by detainees—and when decorated, confiscated by guards.
-Tea will be served daily in the booth—a shared moment that transcends cultural divides and systems of oppression, an opportunity for interaction and reflection on protecting human dignity wherever it is threatened.
+The archive was inspired by Styrofoam cups used at Guantanamo, decorated with flowers by detainees—and when decorated, confiscated by guards.
+Tea will be served daily in the booth.

 The Renaissance Society at the University of Chicago is a contemporary art museum committed to supporting ambitious artistic expression.
-For the 2017 program, the booth presents a pop-up shop featuring publications and editions.
-New and recent titles include: Ben Rivers, Ways of Worldmaking; Sadie Benning, Shared Eye; Robert Grosvenor, and Mathias Poledna: Substance; as well as the catalogue for group exhibition Between the Ticks of the Watch, which featured contributions from Kevin Beasley, Peter Downsbrough, Goutam Ghosh, Falke Pisano, and Martha Wilson.
+For the 2017 program, the booth presented a pop-up shop featuring publications and editions.
+New and recent titles included: Ben Rivers, Ways of Worldmaking; Sadie Benning, Shared Eye; Robert Grosvenor, and Mathias Poledna: Substance; as well as the catalogue for group exhibition Between the Ticks of the Watch, which featured contributions from Kevin Beasley, Peter Downsbrough, Goutam Ghosh, Falke Pisano, and Martha Wilson.
 Available editions include works by artists Rodney Graham, Arturo Herrera, and others.
-All sales will directly benefit the Renaissance Society’s exhibitions, events, and publishing programs.
+All sales directly benefited the Renaissance Society’s exhibitions, events, and publishing programs.

 3Arts and 6018North present VIP: Very Important Platforms